-Soft White vs Warm White: Which Light Bulb is Best for You?
+Soft White vs Warm White: Which is Best for You?

 Choosing the right lighting for your home can be tricky, especially when deciding between soft white vs warm white bulbs.
 Both options create a cozy ambiance, but they differ in color temperature, brightness, and the mood they set in each room.
 In this guide, we’ll break down the differences, explain the best uses for each type of light, and help you pick the perfect tone for your living spaces.

-A soft white bulb produces a warm, but bright, neutral light.
+The soft white produces a warm, but bright, neutral light.
 The light is also warmer which makes for a more traditional and homelike environment.
 These types of bulbs are also useful for the bathroom, as well as for bedroom, living room, and hallway lighting.

 Soft White vs. Warm White: What's the Difference?

-Although both soft white vs warm white bulbs are technically considered general-purpose lighting, the key difference lies in their color temperature, measured in Kelvin, and the way they influence the atmosphere of a room.
 Soft white bulbs emit a warmer, more yellow glow (around 2700K–3000K), creating a cozy, relaxing, and intimate mood.
 In contrast, warm white bulbs are slightly brighter with a less yellow tone (around 3000K–3500K), producing a cheerful, inviting, and energetic ambiance.
+Following are details:

 Color Temperature